 It opened for through traffic on May 10, 1869 when CPRR President Leland Stanford ceremonially drove the gold "Last Spike" (later dubbed the "Golden Spike") at Promontory Summit.
 The entire line wasn’t completed until November 1869 when the Central Pacific finally connected Sacramento to the east side of San Francisco Bay and Union Pacific connected Omaha to Council Bluffs completed the Union Pacific Missouri River Bridge in 1872.

-The material here is just a fraction of what is written on the topic and is only intended to get researchers started.
+The material here is just a fraction of what is written on the topic and is only intended to get researchers started - we do have an entry in This Month in Business History that replicates many of the sources below, but does contain additional resources.
 The following materials link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to digital content are provided when available.

 Additional works on the transcontinental railroad in the Library of Congress may be identified by searching the Online Catalog under appropriate Library of Congress subject headings.
 Choose the topics you wish to search from the following list of subject headings to link directly to the Catalog and automatically execute a search for the subject selected.
 For assistance in locating other subject headings which relate to this subject, please consult a reference librarian.